Book Launch at St Buryan – April 2024

 On the cold, crisp Saturday afternoon of February 25th, we collected Lorna Borrell and the contents for her stall from the Healing Star in Penzance.
 We then travelled the length of Cornwall to Boscastle for my first Book Signing.

-The journey to Boscastle is a pleasurable one, particularly the latter part when you are welcomed by the majestic sight of the cliffs, before descending deeper into the valley and crossing the threshold to the ‘other world’.
+The journey to Boscastle is a pleasurable one, particularly the latter part, being welcomed by the majestic sight of the cliffs, before descending deeper into the valley and crossing the threshold to the ‘other world’.

 Image – West Country Views.